TUESDAY, SEPTEMBER 17 - WEDNESDAY, SEPTEMBER 18

 About This Training Seminar:

 This training seminar is designed for medicinal chemists, biologists and scientists concentrating on discovering and developing drugs against G Protein-Coupled Receptors (GPCRs).
-The challenge the seminar addresses is how to predict therapeutic
+The challenge the seminar addresses is how to predict therapeutic activity

-parameters, offset rates, etc. The desired outcome is to more fully define ligand properties to reduce attrition in late-stage drug development.
-Three major classes of GPCR ligands will be discussed: (1) agonists (with special reference to biased
+offset rates, etc. The desired outcome is to more fully define ligand properties to reduce attrition in late-stage drug development.
+Three major classes of GPCR ligands will be discussed: (1) agonists (with special reference to biased signaling),

 What You Will Learn: